-An Affiliate of ACF starts with local people.
-Local people comprise a volunteer Advisory Board that grows endowment funds for their community.
-These endowment funds give back to strengthen communities in perpetuity.
+An Affiliate of ACF starts with local people who comprise a volunteer Advisory Board that grows endowment funds for their community.
+These endowment funds provide funds to strengthen communities in perpetuity.
 Grantmaking endowments focus on growing charitable assets that support local nonprofits and charitable projects through grants.
 Operating endowments create sustainable resources for an Affiliate’s operations.
-In addition to fundraising and making local grants, an Advisory Board builds their community’s capabilities through trainings, workshops, and convenings.
+In addition to fundraising and recommending local grants, an Advisory Board builds their community’s capabilities through training, workshops, and convenings.

-Through 2020, Affiliate donors can double their impact with a match from The Alaska Community Foundation and Rasmuson Foundation.
-Donations to Affiliate endowed funds will be matched 1:1, up to $125,000 for Affiliates’ main grantmaking endowment funds and $85,000 for Affiliates’ operating endowment funds.
+Affiliate donors can double their impact with a match from The Alaska Community Foundation and Rasmuson Foundation.
+Donations to Affiliate endowed funds will be matched 1:1, up to $30,000 for Affiliates’ endowed grantmaking and operating funds.
 Please see their individual websites below for more information.

 1. Golden Heart Community Foundation